-If you’re like most people tasked with buying a mascot for your organization, you probably have never done this before and are unfamiliar with the process.
-When creating a custom mascot, many components are vital to consider but often get overlooked.
-To make sure to create your professional mascot costume in the best way possible for look, form, feel, and function, we’ve outlined the 12 most important things to consider when you buy a mascot.
+If you’re like most people buying a mascot for your organization, you probably have never done this before and are unfamiliar with the process.
+When creating a custom mascot costume, many components are vital to consider but often get overlooked.
+To make sure to create your professional mascot in the best way possible for look, form, feel, and function, we’ve outlined the 12 most important things to consider when you buy a mascot.

-Understanding your audience and who you’re trying to appeal to is important when choosing a professional mascot costume.
-If your mascot will be attending tradeshows and your target audience is adults, you will most likely want an eye-catching and exciting character that will draw people in, subtly reminding them of your brand.
+Understanding your audience and who you’re trying to appeal to is important when going through the mascot design process.
+If your brand mascot will be attending tradeshows and your target audience is adults, you will most likely want an eye-catching and exciting character that will draw people in, subtly reminding them of your brand.
 If your mascot is trying to reach people of all ages, such as at sporting events, it might be important for you to have a brand representative that is friendly and easy to interact with.
-Determining your audience will be vital in choosing how you want your professional mascot costume to look and function.
+Determining your audience will be vital in choosing how you want your custom mascot to look and function.

-When you buy a mascot, make sure you communicate head, foot, height, and other characteristics about your performer while in the mascot design process to ensure you have the best fit for your performer.
+When you buy a mascot, make sure you communicate head, foot, height, and other characteristics about your performer while in the mascot design process to ensure your custom mascot has the best fit for your performer.

-The use of your mascot directly impacts the decision of the type of body design you will choose for your professional mascot costume.
-If your mascot will be used primarily for meet and greets, you won’t want people to feel the performer in the costume, so you’ll want to make sure to add extra padding.
+The use of your brand mascot directly impacts the decision of the type of body design you will choose for your mascot costume.
+If your mascot costumes will be used primarily for meet and greets, you won’t want people to feel the performer in the costume, so you’ll want to make sure to add extra padding.
 If your mascot will be active, doing flips, pushups, or other strenuous activities, you’ll want less padding, allowing the mascot performer to be as agile as possible.
-When you buy a mascot, it is important to make sure you understand how you will use it and communicate that in the mascot design process of your professional mascot purchase.
+When you buy a mascot, it is important to make sure you understand how you will use it and communicate that in the mascot design process.

 Visibility is an important aspect of a mascot costume: to perform at its best, a performer needs to be able to see through the costume.
 A more active mascot will need better visibility and line of sight than a less active mascot.
 Depending on the custom mascot company that you buy a mascot from, there may be a helmet installed on brackets, so the performer can adjust the helmet for optimal vision through the professional mascot costume.
 Either way, it’s important to consider the best place for your mascot character’s line of sight.
 Popular places to add vision to your costume is: